xiangmingcai/UMOT/README.md

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
 The UMG is super-powerful💪 and user-friendly🥰 in addressing most unmixinng issues😵.

-In short, the UMOT will assume the selected "positive populaiton" and "negative population" are homogenious, and the only real difference between these two populations are the intensity of "positive fluor".
+In short, the UMOT assumes the selected "positive populaiton" and "negative population" are homogenious, and the only real difference between these two populations are the intensity of "positive fluor".
 The UMO will then use the unmixed incorrect difference at all other fluors to correct the signature of "positive fluor".
 The detail of the algorithm will be shown in our paper, which in ongoing...🥱

 For the whole UMOT project, fcs files from Aurora and Xenith were already tested and supported.🔓